Full Semester Programs

 Where to begin?!
 Students interested in England have many different options to choose from.
 Most of our options are based in London—students can study at University of Westminster, a traditional city campus that gives students the real “Londoner” experience, or at Richmond University.
 Want to study abroad AND do an internship?
 Consider CAPA's London based study and internship combo program.
 University of the Arts is perfect for those students interested in the arts (did you know UAL is made up of 6 colleges each focusing on a different discipline?).
 Students interested in studying at centers instead of larger universities, they can through CIEE or CAPA.
 If you’re looking for an academic challenge, you can study at University College London through CIEE or at Oxford’s St. Catherine’s College through IES – both institutions are ranked in the top ten universities in the world.
 Students can also study at Regent’s University and live on campus – the only partner university in London to offer this option!
 If you’re looking for England, but outside of London, University of Leeds in northern England, the University of Roehampton, or the University of Bristol could be the perfect options for you.

 As with England, students have quite a few options available if they’re interested in studying abroad in France.
 If your main goal is to develop your French language skills, then you will want to consider API’s Sorbonne language and culture program, AIFS’s language program in Cannes, or EF Language’s programs either in Paris or Nice.
-Art students may want to choose either Parsons program in Paris through API or the Marchutz School of Fine Arts through CIS Abroad's IAU program.
+Art students may want to choose the Parsons program in Paris through API.
 If you’re more interested in general studies, you’ll find those programs as well!
 Fun fact – did you know there are 38,000 works of art in the Louvre Museum?

 Germany offers students a variety of different options, both in location and subject matter.
 CIEE offers programs specifically for business students (with the option to do an internship as well as classes), and for architecture and design students.
 There are also general study programs in Berlin through AIFS and CIEE.
 Interested in learning or perfecting your German?
 EF’s language program in either Berlin or Munich would be a great option.
 We also offer programs through the Baden-Wurttemberg Exchange program managed by UConn – students can choose from one of nine schools in the region based off their academic interests and language ability.
 This exchange program is perfect for those students on tuition abatement or tuition exchange benefits.
 Did you know 44% of Berlin is made up of recreational areas, parks, rivers, and woods?

 Students can choose to study abroad in either Athens (the capital city) or up north in the city of Thessaloniki.
-In Athens, students can find general classes at the American College of Greece (AIFS) or at Hellenic American University (CIS Abroad), as well as do an internship or participate in volunteer opportunities.
+In Athens, students can find general classes at the American College of Greece (AIFS).
 In the northern part of the country, students will study at the American College of Thessaloniki; possible course subjects include business, international relations, history, politics, and computer science.
-Those interested in giving back to the community can through IPSL's study abroad and service-learning program in Thessaloniki.
 Regardless of where you choose to study, Greece is an excellent starting point for the rest of your European travels!

 This is another non-traditional location perfect for someone interested in studying in Europe, but not in the touristy countries.
 Classes at the Corvinus University of Budapest focus on humanities and international business; one of highlights of the program is learning Hungarian through the language class and tandem partner program which connects you with a local student who wants to show you all the wonderful things about the university and city.
 Students on this program can participate in excursions such as a visit to the Danube Bend at Esztergom and Visegrád (both cities were at one point the capitals of the country), the Busó Carnival in Mohács, the Roman, Ottoman, and Habsburg monuments in Pécs, the 12th century baroque town of Szentendre, and international excursions to places like Transylvania in Romania; Krakow, Poland; and Prague, Czech Republic.